dLCV’s Strategic Goals and Focus Areas

 What Services does the disAbility Law Center of Virginia provide?

-Click here for the FY17 Goals and Focus Areas
+Click here for the FY18 Goals and Focus Areas

 The disAbility Law Center of Virginia (“dLCV”) advocates for and protects the legal rights of persons with disabilities.
+We seek to make the most impact that we can with limited resources.
 We do this through education, training, the promotion of self-advocacy skills for people with disabilities, and through information and referral services.
 We also provide direct advocacy services in particular cases that fall within our Strategic Goals and Focus Areas.

 Due to limited resources, it is not possible for dLCV to provide legal services or direct representation to everyone who calls for assistance. dLCV provides several levels of support and assistance.
 However, we believe that people with disabilities are their own best advocates.
 Therefore, dLCV may provide you with information, written materials or limited technical assistance that will assist you in speaking for yourself.
 We will also refer you to other agencies or resources when appropriate.

 dLCV has specific Strategic Goals and Focus Areas that are designed to affect the broadest improvements possible in Virginia’s disability services systems.
-Our federal grants establish eligibility criteria for our services and require us to use funds in a focused and careful manner.
+Our federal grants establish eligibility criteria for our services and require us to use funds in a careful manner.
 We establish the focus for our work based on public input, experience, and identified underserved areas and issues.
 The focus areas have been approved by our Governing Board.
-The selection of these focus areas does not mean that other issues are not important, but are intended to assist dLCV to use its resources most effectively.
+The selection of these focus areas does not mean that other issues are not important.
+In our work, we strive to balance the needs of individuals with the need for systems change.

-Within these Goals and Focus Areas, dLCV uses case selection criteria to decide the level of service that will be provided.
-In selecting cases for direct representation, preference will be given, where appropriate, to those individuals who exercised self-advocacy through technical assistance or short term assistance provided by dLCV.
-These criteria include consideration of:
+In selecting cases for direct representation, we use case selection criteria.
+Preference will be given, where appropriate, to those individuals who exercised self-advocacy through technical assistance or short term assistance provided by dLCV.
+Case criteria include consideration of:

 - Severity of harm.